tpierrain/me-myself-and-i/README.md

 # Talks track record
-Thomas PIERRAIN (aka [use case driven](https://twitter.com/tpierrain) on twitter)
+__Thomas PIERRAIN__ (aka __[use case driven](https://twitter.com/tpierrain)__ on twitter)

 ## In 2016

+### DDD, Craftsmanship & technical talks
-I started by trying to __reboot Domain Driven Design__ (DDD) with Jérémy GRODZISKI (at DevoxxFR,  then NCrafts.io).
-Our main objective was to make DDD wisdom more mainstream.
+This year, I started trying __[to reboot Domain Driven Design](http://domain-driven-design.eu/reboot)__ (DDD) with [Jérémy GRODZISKI](https://twitter.com/jgrodziski) (at DevoxxFR, then NCrafts.io).
+Our main objective was to make DDD wisdom & efficiency more __mainstream__.
+We had lots of fun to make it live but I have to admit that I'm very happy to see that this subject has interested lots of people (one of the last Devoxx FR most viewed session on youtube).

 This year, I also continued __to promote Software Craftsmanship__ during mainstream events with my mate Bruno BOUCARD (at Microsoft France, at Paris JUG, during the MS experiences'16, etc.).
 Lots of fun around that.
-After that, I've been asked to co-animate a serie of 3 sessions during the first MS exeriences event in Paris (the new version of MS tech days in the *Palais des congrès*): one which was a huge __Event Storming__ introduction (more than 60 people), and the other about __CQRS__ (but without Event Sourcing) which led me to build [a sample CQRS app](https://github.com/tpierrain/CQRS) in dotnet core few days before.
+One of the climax for me was the Microsoft experiences'16 in Paris (the new version of MS tech days in the *Palais des congrès*).
+After the success of our *Learn to craft* event at MS France last year (with [Jean-Laurent](https://twitter.com/morlhon)), Bruno Boucard and I were proposed to animate 3 sessions related to Software Craftsmanship.
+We the decided to illustrate the wide spectrum of it: from the business requirements (via Event Storming), to app implementation (using CQRS and hexagonal architecture), including the deployment (with Docker).
+The CQRS session was an opportunity for me to discover dotnetcore (for Docker deployment) and to drop [a sample CQRS app on github](https://github.com/tpierrain/CQRS) few days before.
+Putting it to github was really an interesting move since I got very interesting feedbacks from friends and experts just before the MS event.

+Another intense moment for me was the 3 hours talk we've made at Devoxx FR about the *network mechanical sympathy* with Raphaël Luta and my friend Cyrille Dupuydauby.
+We didn't have too much time to prepare it (I was very busy with the elaboration of the DDD reboot talk) but explaining how TCP works with post-its, buckets and the audience as the network was really fun.
+I was also very impressed by Raphaël's network knowledge in all its form (HTTP 2 in particular).

-Last but not least, I'm very proud of the __[Legacy Club](https://twitter.com/tpierrain/status/786848848660553728)__ session we built with Bruno.
-A mix of inspirational storytelling, live-code and advanced techniques of refactoring.
+Last but not least, I'm very proud of the __[Legacy Club](https://twitter.com/tpierrain/status/786848848660553728)__ session we built with Bruno. __A mix of inspirational storytelling, live-code and advanced techniques of refactoring__.
 We played it once at Agile Tour Lille (with great feedback), and I hope that we will have many other occasions to meet people with it.
+Next for it is Lean Kanban France, with a version slightly remastered for the occasion (i.e. reducing the live-coding parts to improve the storytelling ones).

 ### 2016 in details: